PaaS-TA/Guide-2.0-Linguine-/Service-Guide/ETC/PaaS-TA Pinpoint 서비스팩 설치 가이드_v1.0.md

 ```
 ```
-RSA 1024 bit CA certificates are loaded due to old openssl compatibility Acting as user 'admin' on deployment 'openpaas-paasta-pinpoint' on 'bosh' Getting deployment properties from director...
+RSA 1024 bit CA certificates are loaded due to old openssl compatibility Acting as user 'admin' on deployment 'paasta-pinpoint' on 'bosh' Getting deployment properties from director...
 Unable to get properties list from director, trying without it...